patrickhladun/remote-forge/README.md

 - Allow talents to showcase their skills, experience, and work preferences through detailed profiles, increasing their visibility to potential employers.

 ### Key components of the website include

+- **User Authentication System:** A secure login and registration process for two distinct user types: Employers and Talents, with role-specific access to features and functionalities.
+- **Dynamic Job Board:** A central repository for job listings, offering search and filter capabilities to help Talent users find suitable job opportunities.
+- **Employer and Talent Profiles:** Dedicated sections for users to create and manage their professional profiles, including the ability to post comprehensive job descriptions for Employers and detailed resumes for Talents.
+- **CRUD Operations for Job Listings:** A set of functionalities that allows Employers to create, read, update, and delete job postings as their hiring needs evolve.
+- **Content Pages:** Static pages such as Home, About, and Contact, providing users with information about Remote Forge, its mission, and how to get in touch.
+- **Application and Applicant Management (optional):** For Employers, an optional feature to track and manage applications received for their job listings; for Talents, the ability to apply directly to jobs or through external links provided by Employers.

 ## User Experience

 ### Audience Persona ...:

 #### Psychographics:

 #### Behavioral Traits:

 #### Online Habits:

 #### How Remot Forge...
 Needs:

 ## User Goals

 ## User Stories (all user stories are created in github issues)

 ## Agile Metodology

 ## Five Planes of UX

 ### Strategy

 ### Scope

 ### Structure

 ### Skeleton

 ### Surface

 ## Wireframes

 ## Mobile Wireframes

 ## Desktop Wireframes

 ## Design

 ## Colours Scheme

 ## Fonts

 ## Visuals

 ## Logo

 ## Images

 ## Icons

 ## Pages and Features

 ### Front end pages

 #### Website Header Design

 #### Website Footer Design

 #### Home Page

 #### About Page

 #### Contact Page

 #### Jobs List Page

 #### Job Single Page

 #### Talent List Page

 #### Talent Single Page

 #### Talent Signup Page

 #### Employer Signup Page

 #### Thank you pages

 #### 404 Page

 #### Legal Pages

 ### Backend (admin) Pages

 #### Talent Dashboard Page

 #### Talent Account Page

 #### Talent Profile Edit Page

 #### Employer Dashboard Page

 #### Employer Account Page

 #### Employer Profile Edit Page

 #### Employer Add Job Page

 #### Employer Edit Job Page

 #### Employer Jobs List Page

 #### Employer Applicants List Page

 ## Technology used

 ## Development and Deployment

 ## Issues

 ## Unresolved Issues

 ## Resolved Issues

 ## Testing and Validation

 ## Functional testing

 ### Website Header on Desktop

 ### Website Header on Mobile

 ### Website Footer

 ### Home Page

 ### About Page

 ### Contact Page

 ### Thank You and 404 Error Pages

 ## Google Page Insights Tests:

 ### Home Page

 ### About Page

 ### Contact Page

 ### Thank You Contact Page

 ### Thank You Newsletter Page

 ### 404 Error Page

 ### HTML Validation

 ### CSS Validation

 ## Further Improvements

 ## Credits

 ## Acknowledgments